tadhglydon/ScopeLight/README.md

 # ScopeLight

-Working area for game for the charity Scope
+Working area for game Light Up Christmas for the charity Scope

-// Todo list
+_Todo list_

+- Create new images
-- Add a welcome screen
+- Implement images into a game format
+- Fix zeroing bug on reset
-- Add a score screen with
+- Add share button
-  - Score
-  - Social Links
+    - Facebook
-  - Donate button
+    - Twitter
-  - Restart
+    - Email
-- Add a ranking system
-- Add concept of candles going out